 Savory Breakfast Oatmeal

 This oatmeal has happened every day this week.
 On Sunday I ate it at home.
 On Monday, Tuesday and Wednesday, I ate it at work.
 It takes right around 10 minutes to make so it’s a quick enough recipe for me to make before work and then pack and take along.
 If I weren’t such a procrastinator, I could prep the homemade salsa in the evening and reduce the morning work to 5 minutes.
 Maybe I’ll do that tomorrow.
+You may substitute the jalapeno pepper for chopped sweet peppers.

 Nutrition information is presented using Smart Balance rather than butter.